 When applying for a research grant, the primary goal of applicants is to convince the reviewers that their research project is substantially important, highly competitive and that it will bring forth great impact.
 To achieve this, applicants head out on a mission to prepare a project proposal that is presented in a logical manner and leads the reviewers smoothly from one point to the next without any gaps or partial information.
 That way, the reviewers will be sure to reach the correct conclusions about the research project.
 Although this mission statement is something all applicants agree to and aim to work by, many eventually fail to portray a logical pathway for the reviewers in their grant applications.
-This article focuses on one recurring issue in grant writing – leaving gaps which lead the reviewers to guess and assume about your research proposal.
+This article focuses on one recurring issue in grant writing – leaving logic jumps which lead the reviewers to guess and assume about your research proposal.
 Keep reading to learn about this issue and ways you can avoid it.

 The presence of logic jumps in the narrative of your research grant is highly discouraged.
 Such logic gaps require the reviewers to guess or assume what may be the logical step from one point to another.